Mining Safety and Health

 The Feasibility Study of Resources Safety in Western Australia was undertaken in 2006-07 by Mr Stuart Hicks, who reported to the then Minister for Employment Protection and Minister for Resources.

 It is a requirement of the Occupational Safety and Health Act 1984 (WA) that a review of the Act’s operations be carried out on every fifth anniversary of its commencement.
 The Hooker Report is the fourth such review.

 On 15 July 2004, the then Minister for State Development appointed Mr Mark Ritter to conduct an inquiry into the occupational health and safety systems and practices of BHP Billiton Iron Ore and Boodarie Iron sites in Western Australia and related matters, and report on 12 November 2004.

-The enforcement and prosecution policy (provided below) applies to those acts and regulations administered by Resources Safety that relate to mining occupational safety and health and dangerous goods safety.
+The enforcement policy and prosecution guidelines (provided below) applies to those acts and regulations administered by Resources Safety that relate to occupational safety and health for the resources sector and dangerous goods safety.

 The primary focus of much of the legislation administered by Resources Safety is to ensure resources development in Western Australia is carried out in a way that is safe for employees and the public.

 The legislation provides a range of enforcement and prosecution measures to help achieve this.
 When required, enforcement or prosecution action is taken in the public interest to protect people and the environment.

 The Occupational Safety and Health Tribunal is established to deal with some administrative matters under the Occupational Safety and Health Act 1984 and the Mines Safety and Inspection Act 1994.